klaviyo/klaviyo-api-ruby/README.md

   puts "Error when calling get_catalog_items #{e}" end
 ```

-# Comprehensive list of Operations & Parameters

-_**NOTE:**_
-- Organization: Resource groups and operation_ids are listed in alphabetical order, first by Resource name, then by **OpenAPI Summary**.
-Operation summaries are those listed in the right side bar of the [API Reference](https://developers.klaviyo.com/en/v2023-02-22/reference/get_events).
-- For example values / data types, as well as whether parameters are required/optional, please reference the corresponding API Reference link.
-- Some args are required for the API call to succeed, the API docs above are the source of truth regarding which params are required.

 ## Method signatures
 - `get` operations can be passed an optional `opts` object (e.g. `get_list_profiles(opts)`).